 Zoom takes the security of user data and its systems very seriously.
-All applications submitted to be published the Marketplace undergo a multi-step security test intended to maintain customer security and resilience of the ecosystem as a whole.
+All applications submitted to be published on the Marketplace undergo a multi-step security test intended to maintain customer security and resilience of the ecosystem as a whole.
 For more information, reference the Security Testing procedures within the Marketplace Submission Review.

-For specific recommendations on security best practices for Marketplace apps, reference the sections below.
+For specific recommendations on best security practices for Marketplace apps, reference the sections below.

 The following fields should never be logged or stored in cleartext, and should be encrypted at all times when at rest:

 - Access Keys & Secrets

 Exposing account credentials causes a serious vulnerability to your Zoom account, an entire application, and all of an app’s users.
 If necessary, app credentials can be regenerated from the Marketplace Dashboard of each app.

 Sensitive data exposure